IbcAlpha/IBC/userguide.md

 differently on Windows 10: see the next section _Running under Task Scheduler on Windows 10_.

-**IMPORTANT Make sure you use the /INLINE argument to IBCStart.bat or IBCGatewayStart.bat when starting IBC from Task Scheduler.
+**IMPORTANT Make sure you use the /INLINE argument to StartTWS.bat or StartGateway.bat when starting IBC from Task Scheduler.
 Otherwise IBC will start and run correctly, but Task Scheduler will not be aware of it: in particular Task Scheduler will not show the task as running.
 This prevents correct operation of Task Scheduler features such as killing the